iJacqu3s/Mathematics-Notes/Number Patterns/Number Patterns.md

 $$a=\frac{d₂}{2}$$

+where "d₂" is the constant second difference.

+---
 ### Find the Difference

 For quadratic sequences, the difference between each pair of adjacent terms is constant, and the difference between each pair of adjacent terms in the sequence of differences is also constant.